metapolator/metapolator/working-UI-demo.md

 _The resulting effect after a parameter change is the appearance of an ‘updating’ highlight under all relevant glyphs—showing the amount of work to be done—followed by the steady disappearance of these highlights—showing the progress of the work and confirming which ones are up to date—–ending with the removal of the last ‘updating’ highlight._

+**note**: the backend can sometimes be forced to perform a big recalc (e.g. cache invalidation). the expected update time is then meaningless, and certain to be exceeded, so then update indication is to be used for sure.

 **local menu**: none

 ## masters column